Darkness (poem): Historical context

 Byron's poem was written during the Romantic period.
 During this period, several events occurred which resembled (to some) the biblical signs of the apocalypse.
 Many authors at the time saw themselves as prophets with a duty to warn others about their impending doom.
 However, at the same time period, many were questioning their faith in a loving God, due to recent fossil discoveries revealing records of the deaths of entire species buried in the earth.

 1816, the year in which the poem was written, was called "the year without a summer", as strange weather and an inexplicable darkness caused record-cold temperatures, across Europe, especially in Geneva.
 Byron claimed to have received his inspiration for the poem, saying he "wrote it... at Geneva, when there was a celebrated dark day, on which the fowls went to roost at noon, and the candles were lighted as at midnight".
-The darkness was (unknown to those of the time) caused by the volcanic ash spewing from the eruption of Mount Tambora in Indonesia (Vail 184).
-The search for a cause of the strange changes in the light of day only grew as scientists discovered sunspots on the sun so large that they could be seen with the naked eye.
+The darkness was (unknown to those of the time) caused by the volcanic ash spewing from the eruption of Mount Tambora in Indonesia.
+The search for a cause of the strange changes in the light of day only grew as scientists discovered sunspots on the Sun so large that they could be seen with the naked eye.
 Newspapers such as the London Chronicle reported on the panic:

-A scientist in Italy even predicted that the sun would go out on 18 July, shortly before Byron's writing of "Darkness".
+A scientist in Italy predicted that the Sun would go out on 18 July, shortly before Byron's writing of "Darkness".
 His "prophecy" caused riots, suicides, and religious fervour all over Europe.
 For example:

 This prediction, and the strange behavior of nature at this time, stood in direct contrast with many of the feelings of the age.
 William Wordsworth often expresses in his writing a belief in the connection of God and nature which for much of the Romantic Era's poetry is typical.
 His "Tintern Abbey", for example, says "Nature never did betray / The heart that loved her".
 His poetry also carries the idea that nature is a kind thing, living in peaceful co-existence with man.
 He says in the same poem, referring to nature, that "all which we behold / is full of blessings."
 In other poems, such as "I Wandered Lonely as a Cloud", he uses language for flowers and clouds that is commonly used for heavenly hosts of angels.
 Even the more frightening Gothic poems of Coleridge, another famous poet of the time, argue for a kind treatment of nature that is only cruel if treated cruelly, as in The Rime of the Ancient Mariner, unlike Byron's sun, which goes out with no human mistreatment mentioned at all.